 The Organization capitalizes all expenditures for property and equipment in excess of \$5,000 per item.
 Items that met the capitalization policy threshold are classified as furniture and equipment and are recorded at cost, while donated assets are recorded at fair value on the date of donation.
 The Organization depreciates furniture and equipment over five years.
-As of December 31, 2023 and 2022, the Organization did not have any property and equipment.
+As of December 31, 2024 and 2023, the Organization did not have any capitalized property and equipment.